AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ### Connector Events

-There is a list of events connectors dispatch:
+There is the list of events connectors dispatch:

 <table>
 <tr>